ek-ok/GA/class/day16/quiz2.md

 >6.
 You are working on microarray (DNA) samples where number of observations (n) is 5 and number of observations (m) is > 10,000.

 i.
 Describe a supervised and unsupervised technique in order to reduce the number of features in the samples to those that are most significant.
-supervised: feature selection, using p and f values
+supervised: lasso (L1) regression
 unsupervised: PCA

 ii.
 Compare the two techniques in their solution.
+Lasso: maintain original features, just removes some features
-PCA is a linear transformation of data
+PCA: linear transformation of data to identify principal components

 >7.
 Below is a table of Gini Importance (Normalized to 1) in predicting rent in New York City.